Major police operation under way at Paremoremo prison

 AdvertisementAdvertise with NZME.

+A spokesperson for the Department of Corrections said no prisoners had escaped and there was no risk to public safety.

-The Herald has asked Corrections and police for comment.
+They referred further queries to police as it was a "police operation".
+The Herald has asked police for comment.